ntop/ntopng/doc/src/basic_concepts/timeseries.rst

    contact InfluxDB several times before actually dropping points.
 Reasons for dropped points could be an unreachable, down, overloaded or significantly impaired InfluxDB.
- - "Series Cardinality" provides an indication of how challenging is for InfluxDB to handle written points.
+ - "Series Cardinality" provides an indication of how challenging it is for InfluxDB to handle written points.
 High  series cardinality is a primary driver of high memory usage for many database workloads.
    Hardware sizing guidelines for series cardinality